Wells Fargo Utilities And High Income Fund - Good Start, But Not Enough

 ERH Total Return Price data by YCharts

-Looking back over five years the fund continues to lag, it has, however, continued to outperform the Duff & Phelps Global Utility Income Fund (DPG).
+Looking back over five years, the fund continues to lag; it has, however, continued to outperform the Duff & Phelps Global Utility Income Fund.

 ERH Total Return Price data by YCharts

-With this fund we are fortunate enough to have a long-term track record.
+With this fund, we are fortunate enough to have a long-term track record.
 Unfortunately, only two other funds have as long of a pedigree, the Reaves Utility Income Fund and the Macquarie Global Infrastructure Fund.

 ERH Total Return Price data by YCharts